bwente/MMM-Rehearsal/README.md

 # MMM-Rehearsal

-MMM-Rehearsal turns a MagicMirror² display into a focused rehearsal screen.
-Editing, microphone input, controls, and the post-rehearsal review live on a phone or laptop; the mirror only shows the performance view.
+MMM-Rehearsal turns a MagicMirror² display into a rehearsal screen.
+Editing, microphone input, controls, and the post-rehearsal review using your phone or laptop on your local network; the mirror only shows the script.

 ![MMM-Rehearsal running on a MagicMirror while the script is managed from a phone](docs/images/mmm-rehearsal-hero.png)

 ## Experience

-The browser controller keeps script preparation and rehearsal controls away from the performance display.
+The browser controller keeps script and rehearsal controls away from the practice display.

 | Script editor and library | Live rehearsal controls |
 | --- | --- |